 The Covenant of Grace did not exist as an established covenant under the Old Testament era, but it existed in the form of a promise.
 This is also how they were saved and received God's blessings.
 Paul says about this time that "if the inheritance comes by the law, it no longer comes by promise; but God gave it to Abraham by a promise" (Gal.
 3:18).
 This inheritance includes the typical land of Canan, the promise of the Gospel (Gal.
 3:8-9, 14).
 The Covenant of Grace/New Covenant being retroactive (influencing or applying to a period prior to enactment) had in it all the faithful before Christ (see for example Heb.
 9:15; Rom.
 3:25-26 about the retroactive aspect of the New Covenant) or see below.
 As to questions about covenant membership, people and the like, these will be discussed under the section for the New Covenant.

 1689 Federalism vs Westminster Federalism

 A very helpful diagram that I found which demonstrates the understanding of Covenant Theology from the perspective of a 1689 Federalist can be found here.
 The commonalities and differences between 1689 and Westminster Federalism may be illustrated by a helpful diagram which Brandon Adams has made for 1689Federalism.com.

-For many, when asking the question “which is the first covenant that the Bible mentions” the answer is the Noahic Covenant.
+For many, when the question “which is the first covenant that the Bible mentions” is asked, the answer which is given is the Noahic Covenant.
 In a way, this is understandable, since the first mention of the word “covenant” is found in Genesis 6:18, though I have argued for the Covenant of Works being the first covenant established in time above.